“Wicke is terrific…”

 Guy Wicke is an actor, improviser, and voiceover-er who has been performing in his hometown of Chicago since the turn of the century.
-Theatre credits include Life on Paper (Jackalope Theatre Company); Tres Bandidos (The Agency Theater Collective); A Murder Most Novel, The Basement Company (Death & Pretzels); Noises Off, The Mousetrap (Metropolis Performing Arts Centre); The Explorers Club, Don’t Dress For Dinner (Citadel Theatre); and work with the International Voices Project, NoMads Art Collective, Continuum Theater, Intrinsic Theatre Company, Genesis Theatrical Productions, Clockwise Theatre Company, and Spartan Theatre Company.
+Theatre credits include Life on Paper (Jackalope Theatre Company); Tres Bandidos (The Agency Theater Collective); A Murder Most Novel, The Basement Company (Death & Pretzels); Noises Off, The Mousetrap (Metropolis Performing Arts Centre); The Explorers Club, Don’t Dress For Dinner (Citadel Theatre); as well as work with the International Voices Project; NoMads Art Collective; and the Continuum, Intrinsic, Genesis, Clockwise, and Spartan theatre companies.
 Film credits include Dubious Ruffians, The Courtship, In the Dark, Screens, Águila del Sol, Lifelines, and Blood Moon.
-He has appeared in a dozen television commercials, as well as a variety of industrial films for regional and national companies.
+He has acted in a dozen television commercials and a variety of industrial films for regional and national companies.
 Guy has been performing improv comedy for 20 years, appearing on stages around Chicago and at comedy festivals in the Midwest and Canada.
 He has taught and directed improvisation as well, and has had the privilege of directing improv troupe The Queen Bs for over 5 years.
-He also dabbles in writing, having written and performed material for sketch, stand-up, and live lit shows.
-Did Guy leave anything out?
-Probably!
+He has also written and performed material for sketch, stand-up, and storytelling events.

 The origin story…

 A native Chicagoan, I didn’t have to go very far to find myself in a world-class comedy and theater scene.
 When I discovered improv around the turn of the century, it changed my life, and I’ve been performing ever since.